yuanqing/autosize-input/README.md

 - Dynamically adjusts the width of the text box to fit its current contents
 - Can be initialised to fit its `placeholder` attribute
 - Optionally set a `min-width` based on the element&rsquo;s initial content
-- Just 1.14 KB [minified](autosize-input.min.js), or 0.63 KB minified and gzipped
+- 1.57 KB [minified](autosize-input.min.js), or 0.77 KB minified and gzipped

 ## Usage